iPhone 17, Air, and SE4/16E Rumors: What We Know So Far

 Another leak mentions the iPhone 17 Pro’s display.
 It could use a new panel technology called “Low-Dielectric TEE”, which improves power consumption, durability, and “overall performance”.

-These are kind of generic claims, and there isn’t a single mention of “Low-Dielectric TEE” before that post’s date.
+These are somewhat generic claims, and there isn’t a single mention of “Low-Dielectric TEE” before that post’s date.
 That doesn’t mean, however, it isn’t true.
 With the base model getting a ProMotion display, it makes sense Apple wants to differentiate its premium offering somehow.

 Camera